chapel-lang/chapel/doc/rst/usingchapel/building.rst

 ``Makefile.<platform>`` files and setting your environment variables to refer to those files.
-If you do develop new build environment support that you would like to contribute back to the community, we encourage you to send your changes back to us at: :disguise:`chapel_info@cray.com`
+If you do develop new build environment support that you would like to contribute back to the community, we encourage you to submit a pull request to the Chapel GitHub repository.

 .. _readme-installing: